Xanthognarh/WebWidgets/README.md

 ### Chat Commands:
 - `!overlay Content`: Display an overlay with the content
-- `!showoverlay`: Shows the overlay
+- `!showoverlay`: Show the overlay
-- `!hideoverlay`: Hides the overlay
+- `!hideoverlay`: Hide the overlay
-- `!overlaypos pos [offset-x] [offset-y]`: Moves the overlay to pos (Number 1-9 from Numpad) and optionally offset by the given values in pixel.
+- `!overlaypos pos [offset-x] [offset-y]`: Move the overlay to pos (Number 1-9 from Numpad) and optionally offset by the given values in pixel.
 Pos 0 hides the background.
 - `!overlayscale scale`: Scale the overlay [default: 1]
 - `!overlaycolor background [font]`: Set the color using CSS Color values e. g. #RRGGBBAA #RRGGBB rgba(255,255,255,1) blue.
 Use "-" as background to change only font color.
 - `!overlayfont font`: Set the font-family.
 Use " for font names with spaces.
 You can add fallback fonts (e. g. `!overlayfont Georgia, "Times New Roman", serif`).
 Use `!overlayfont 1-6` to use a font from this list: